 - Payload that contains the message body of the original request.

-For the attributes that require end-to-end encryption between the two SEPPs, the cSEPP shall create a JSON patch document, whose application inserts the values to the clearTextEncapsulatedMessage.
-The SEPP shall replace the attribute's value in the clearTextEncapsulatedMessage by null.
+For each attribute that require end-to-end encryption between the two SEPPs, the attribute value is copied into a dataToIntegrityProtectAndCipher JSON object and the attribute's value in the clearTextEncapsulatedMessage is replaced by the index of attribute value in the dataToIntegrityProtectAndCipher block.

 The cSEPP shall create a metadata block that contains the N32-f context ID, message ID generated by the cSEPP for this request/response transaction and next hop identity.